Can Steam Mops Damage Hardwood Floors?

 If you want your hardwood floors to last for years — not just look good today — steam should be the exception, not the habit.

-Many homeowners ask whether can steam mops damage hardwood floors even when used carefully, and the honest answer depends on frequency, floor condition, and steam control.
+Many homeowners ask whether steam mops can damage hardwood floors even when used carefully, and the honest answer depends on frequency, floor condition, and steam control.

 Occasional steam use on fully sealed floors might be acceptable.
 But frequent steam cleaning is where long-term damage quietly starts creeping in.